jamestalmage/s3-static-site-uploader/README.md

 Create Config
 =============

 Create a file called `aws-upload.conf.js` in the root directory of your project and copy and paste in the code below.
 Modify `bucketName` and the `patterns` array as appropriate for your project.
 All patterns are evaluated with the current directory as root, and the bucket directory structure will mirror the local one.
+Using `cacheControl` is optional and if set the metadata will be applied to all files uploaded.

 ```javascript
 module.exports = {